rdeodoo/odoo-toolbox/team-lead/README.md

 - Try to find someone else to help someone instead of helping yourself.
 Don't just be a dispatcher.

-TODO: Find some more Good/Bad exemples
+TODO: Find some more Good/Bad examples

 ## Take the hits for your team